Circular of hamlets and chapels starting from Cornas

 The difficulty of this hike lies in the succession of ascents and descents, with a total elevation gain of around 600 m.

-There are very few marked paths, so it is best to follow the GPX track and map.
-Take great care as the terrain can be very slippery in wet weather and there are quite a few streams to cross.
+There are very few marked paths.
+You should therefore follow the GPX track and the map.
+Take great care as the ground can be very slippery in wet weather and there are quite a few streams to cross.

-You will occasionally be walking on private paths: please respect them
+At times you will be walking on private paths: please respect them

 Always be cautious and plan ahead when you're outdoors.
 Visorando and the author of this route cannot be held responsible for any accidents occurring on this route.